20 Top Chinese Snacks You Must Try Today!

 #11 Dream Animal Biscuits

 Dream Animals are a fun biscuit snack that you can never have enough of.
 Loved by generations of kids and adults alike, each box contains an assortment of biscuits inspired by a variety of animals.
 The name of each animal is shown on each biscuit, meaning that children can enjoy this tasty treat while learning about animals.
-Dream Animal Biscuits are free from any preservatives and additives and are also available in a variety of flavours including butter, banana milk, seaweed and vegetable.
+Dream Animal Biscuits are free from any preservatives and additives.
+They are also available in a variety of flavours including butter, banana milk, seaweed and vegetables.

 → Shop now